xinyirachel/Rachel-s-Portfolio/README.md

 - [Link to Repo](https://github.com/xinyirachel/Rachel-s-Portfolio)

 ### Purpose
-This static website is a creation to show my HTML/CSS coding and designing skills.
+This static website is a platform to introduce myself to potential employers.
+It is also a creation to show my knowledge of HTML/CSS and other web developing tools like wireframe softwares, github and etc.

 ### Functionality / Features
 - Nav Bar